 Bottom line, "Lost" is my favorite TV show, and one of the only TV shows I ever watch.

-If you haven't watched it, I suggest you start with the first season DVD set and then go on to the second (the most recent, the third season, won't be available until December.)
+If you haven't watched it, I suggest you start with the first season DVD set and then go on to the second and third.
 If you can watch the first two or three episodes without getting hooked, I'll be extremely surprised.